TimeSurgeLabs/searchbase/README.md

 ## Versions

-Searchbase offers two versions for installation: **Searchbase** and **Searchbase Lite**, each designed for unique deployment scenarios.
+Searchbase offers two versions for installation: **Searchbase** and **Searchbase Secure**, each designed for unique deployment scenarios.

-* **Searchbase** is targeted towards enterprises prioritizing maximum data security and privacy.
+* **Searchbase Secure** is targeted towards enterprises prioritizing maximum data security and privacy.
 This version is fully local and does not require any external API calls, offering a high-security deployment.
 It is the heaviest version and requires at least* 250GB of SSD storage, a GPU with at least 8GB of VRAM* to run, as well as Docker Compose GPU passthrough support.
 Only Linux installation is supported.

-* **Searchbase Lite** is suitable for scenarios where security, while important, isn't the highest priority.
+* **Searchbase** is suitable for scenarios where security, while important, isn't the highest priority.
 Ideal for businesses wanting to keep data stored locally or embedding company-specific information into an LLM-powered chatbot.
 It is lighter with only two containers, can run on minimal hardware (2GB RAM and a single vCore), and requires a valid OpenAI API key for OpenAI API calls.
-Alternatively, Searchbase Lite can be used with a remotely hosted LLM that you own and run via [FastChat](https://github.com/lm-sys/FastChat#api), or [we can host one for you](https://timesurgelabs.com/#contact).
+Alternatively, Searchbase can be used with a remotely hosted LLM that you own and run via [FastChat](https://github.com/lm-sys/FastChat#api), or [we can host one for you](https://timesurgelabs.com/#contact).
 It supports installation on x86 machines running Docker Compose.

-**Note: Please continue to the [installation guide](docs/install.md) for detailed instructions on setting up your Searchbase or Searchbase Lite.**
+**Note: Please continue to the [installation guide](docs/install.md) for detailed instructions on setting up your Searchbase or Searchbase Secure.**

 ### Why Use Searchbase?